AnubhavSinghChandel/AnubhavSinghChandel/README.md

 ### :man_technologist: About Me :

-- :telescope: Pre-final year student at University of Petroleum and Energy Studies.
+- :telescope: Final year student at University of Petroleum and Energy Studies.

 - :seedling: Watch me code at <a href = "https://leetcode.com/yuuto_is_lmao_ded/">Leet Code</a>